zwbetz-gh/zwbetz/content/blog/crazy-johnnies-chicken-and-sausage-gumbo-recipe/index.md

 ## Notes

-- If you like to shed a few tears while eating your gumbo (as I do), feel free to increase the Grab Boil quantity, then add some cayenne
+- If you like to shed a few tears while eating your gumbo (as I do), feel free to increase the Crab Boil quantity, then add some cayenne